geonetwork/website/docsrc/downloads.rst

 and open a browser on http://localhost:8080/geonetwork.

-For more information, refer to the `developer guide <https://github.com/geonetwork/core-geonetwork/tree/develop/software_development>`_
+For more information, please refer to the `developer guide <https://github.com/geonetwork/core-geonetwork/tree/develop/software_development>`_.